 Q: I understand salary-sacrificed super contributions must be added back in to assessable income for co-contribution purposes.
 Do you know anything about this?

 Yes, your understanding is correct.
-Salary sacrificed contributions count towards the co-contribution income test, and this has been the case for quite a few years; specifically since the start of July 2009 (that is, from the start of the 2009/2010 financial year and for future financial years, including the 2013/2014 year and beyond).
+Salary sacrificed contributions count towards the co-contribution income test, and this has been the case for quite a few years; specifically since the start of July 2009 (that is, from the start of the 2009/2010 financial year and for future financial years, including the 2016/2017 and 2017/2018 years and beyond).

-Background: Previously, that is for the 2008/2009 year and earlier financial years, the co-contribution ‘total income’ threshold was: assessable income, plus the value of any fringe benefits that you have as part of your salary package, such as a car.
+Background: In the distant past, that is for the 2008/2009 year, and earlier financial years, the co-contribution ‘total income’ threshold was: assessable income, plus the value of any fringe benefits that you have as part of your salary package, such as a car.
 Since the 2009/2010 year onwards, the ‘total income’ definition also includes salary sacrificed contributions.
 Note that assessable income also includes bank interest and net capital gains from selling shares or property.

-For those readers who want to know more about the Federal Government’s co-contribution scheme, I provide a summary of the scheme in my article Cashing in on the co-contribution rules (2013/2014).
+For those readers who want to know more about the federal government’s co-contribution scheme, we provide a summary of the scheme in the SuperGuide article Cashing in on the co-contribution rules (2018/2019 year).